creativescala/creative-scala/book/src/pages/methods/writing-methods.md

 To minimise the amount of code we have to write, implement this by writing *two* methods.
 The first method, `box`, should accept a `Color` and an `Angle` and create a box with the color spun by the angle.
-The second method, `graidentBoxes`, should accept a `Color` and return an `Image` of five boxes filled with a gradient starting from the given color and changing by `15.degrees` at each successive box. `gradientBoxes` should make use of `box`.
+The second method, `gradientBoxes`, should accept a `Color` and return an `Image` of five boxes filled with a gradient starting from the given color and changing by `15.degrees` at each successive box. `gradientBoxes` should make use of `box`.
 Remember to write out the method skeletons first.

 @:figure{ img = "gradient-boxes.svg", key = "#fig:methods:gradient-boxes", caption = "Five boxes filled with a gradient starting from Royal Blue" }